dinane/self/README.md

 ## What you can expect from me

 ### My working time
 I tend to work from 9:30-5:30 Eastern.
-I check slack and email earlier in the morning on my phone but it is rare that I will respond then and I definitely don't expect responses if I do.
+I check slack and email earlier in the morning on my phone.
+If I respond that early I definitely don't expect you to reply.
 I log out at 5:30 every day to be with my family and will not check slack or email after that time.
 For emergencies you can text me.
 Feel free to send me a slack or email at any time: off-hours I will not get notified.
-Just don't expect a response until I'm back online.
+But don't expect a response until I'm back online.

-During the COVID-19 pandemic, I use Care Time primarily to spend time with my daughter to help her with schoolwork or make sure she has something interesting to do.
-I may also use Care Time for groceries or to just take a walk.
+During the COVID-19 pandemic, I use Care Time primarily to spend time with my daughter.
+I help her with schoolwork or make sure she has something interesting to do.
+I may also use Care Time for groceries or to take a walk.

 When I go on vacation, I unplug.
-I assign members of my team to cover various aspects of my role if the vacation is more than 2 days; for 2 or fewer days I assume everything can wait.
+I assign members of my team to cover various aspects of my role if the vacation is more than 2 days.
+For 2 or fewer days I assume everything can wait.
 If something catches fire you can text me, but please try not to light any fires when I'm gone.

 I encourage you to own your calendar and your separation of work and home life.
 Block off commute time (yes even during the pandemic, my calendar now labels that "Family Time").
 Take Care Time.
 Unplug when on vacation.